Solving Parameterized Polynomial Systems with Decomposable Projections: Introduction

-This map is 2000 to one for all $t$ in $\mathbb{C}\setminus\{0,1\}$.
-The Galois group of the cover associated to $\pi$ is not $\mathfrak{S}_{2000}$.
-Instead, it is an imprimitive subgroup.
+of this curve to the $u$-coordinate is 2000 to one for all $u$ in $\mathbb{C}\setminus\{0,1\}$.
+The Galois group of the cover associated to $\pi$ is not the full symmetric group $\mathfrak{S}_{2000}$.
 This is seen by decomposing the projection as the following sequence of maps:

-The map $\alpha$ is a degree $1000$ map from a curve $X$ to the curve $V$.
-By setting $y=x^{1000}$, with elimination, the defining equation of $V$ is determined to be $y^{2}-2y+t=0$.
-The map $\beta$ of $V$ to $Y$ is given by a projection and is degree $2$.
-Thus, we have decomposed the projection $\pi$ into a composition of maps $\alpha\circ\beta$ (using postfix notation).
-One way to describe the the fiber $\pi^{-1}\left(t\right)$ is by listing all $2000$ points over a general point.
-In this manuscript, we prefer to list only 2=$\deg\beta$ points that map to distinct points under $\alpha$.
+The degree of the map $\alpha:Z\to V$ is $1000$.
+By setting $y=z^{1000}$, the defining equation of $V$ is seen to be $y^{2}-2y+u=0$.
+See Figure \ref{fig:exfirst}.
+The map $\beta:V\to Y$ is a projection with degree two.
+Thus, we have (non-trivially) decomposed the projection $\pi$ into a composition of maps $\alpha \circ \beta$.
+One way to describe the the fiber $\pi^{-1}\left(u\right)$ is by listing all $2000$ points over a general point.
+We prefer to list only $2=\deg\beta$ points that map to distinct points under $\alpha$.
 Often, this description is sufficient as the other solutions are equivalent up to an easily described action.
-In this example, the action is given by multiplying the $x$-coordinate by a primitive root of unity. \end{example}
+In this example, the action is given by multiplying the $z$-coordinate by a primitive $1000$th root of~unity. \end{example}

-In the above, eliminating the $x$-coordinate to compute the defining equation of $V$ is easily performed via substitution.
-However in examples of Section \ref{sec:ex}, this elimination is a bottleneck that we avoid by using the numerical homotopy continuation method of monodromy.
+In the above, eliminating the $z$-coordinate to compute the defining equation of $V$ is easily performed via substitution.
+However, in examples of Section \ref{sec:exShort}, this elimination is a bottleneck that we avoid by using the numerical homotopy continuation method of monodromy.

-Our paper is structured as follows.
-First we give preliminaries recalling Galois/monodromy groups for systems of equations that allow us to reduce to the case where the incidence variety is a curve.
-In Section $\ref{s:prelim}$, we recall the definition of decomposable projections and its connection to imprimitivity of the Galois group.
-In Section \ref{sec:ws}, we recall definitions from numerical algebraic geometry.
-In Section $\ref{s:alg}$, we give numerical algorithms and our main result [Algorithm \ref{alg:result}].
-In Section \ref{sec:ex}, we demonstrate the orders of magnitude improvement of our method [Table \ref{tab:alg}]; give applications to problems in kinematics and statistics; and show how invariant theory can be used to construct nontrivial decompositions of a projection [Theorem \ref{thm:invariant}].